LunaTheArcticFox/Starbound-Mod-Manager/README.md

 To run the project from the command line, use "mvn jfx:run".

 To build the project into a runnable .jar file, use "mvn clean jfx:jar".
+To build the project into a native executable for your OS, use "mvn clean jfx:native"